Battle of Okinawa: Japanese

 The Japanese land campaign (mainly defensive) was conducted by the 67,000-strong (77,000 according to some sources) regular 32nd Army and some 9,000 Imperial Japanese Navy troops at Oroku Naval Base (only a few hundred of whom had been trained and equipped for ground combat), supported by 39,000 drafted local Ryukyuan people (including 24,000 hastily drafted rear militia called Boeitai and 15,000 non-uniformed laborers).
-The Japanese had used kamikaze tactics since the Battle of Leyte Gulf, but for the first time they became a major part of the defense.
+The Japanese had used kamikaze tactics since the Battle of Leyte Gulf, but now for the first time they became a major institutionalized aspect of the Japanese defensive strategy.
 Between the American landing on 1 April and 25 May, seven major kamikaze attacks were attempted, involving more than 1,500 planes.

 The 32nd Army initially consisted of the 9th, 24th and 62nd Divisions and the 44th Independent Mixed Brigade.
 The 9th Division was moved to Taiwan before the invasion, resulting in shuffling of Japanese defensive plans.
 Primary resistance was to be led in the south by Lieutenant General Mitsuru Ushijima, his chief of staff, Lieutenant General Isamu Chō and his chief of operations, Colonel Hiromichi Yahara.
 Yahara advocated a defensive strategy, whilst Chō advocated an offensive one.

-In the north, Colonel Takehido Udo was in command.
+In the north, Colonel Takehiko Udo was in command.
 The naval troops were led by Rear Admiral Minoru Ōta.
 They expected the Americans to land 6–10 divisions against the Japanese garrison of two and a half divisions.
 The staff calculated that superior quality and numbers of weapons gave each US division five or six times the firepower of a Japanese division.
 To this, would be added the Americans' abundant naval and air firepower.